yanisb3812/DyrRegLog/README.md

  We can see that our variables are not on the same scale, we'll resolve that later on.
  ```
- After that, we'll define a size of sample
+ After that, we'll define a size of sample.

  ```
  smp_size <- floor(0.70 * nrow(data))